 It’s common knowledge that leaving the scene of an accident is a crime.
-Yet, whether out of fear or moral bankruptcy, hit-and-run accidents still happen far too often in Henderson, throughout Nevada, and throughout the United States.
+Yet, regardless of fear or moral bankruptcy, hit-and-run accidents still happen far too often in Henderson, throughout Nevada, and the United States.
 Drunk, careless, and distracted drivers cause severe accidents and leave the scene to avoid financial liability for an accident and penalties they could face.

 If you have suffered injuries in a hit-and-run accident, you should not have to shoulder the burden of losses caused by another driver.
-The skilled hit-and-run accident lawyers at Pacific West Injury Law understand your predicament.
+Our skilled hit-and-run accident lawyers in Henderson understand your predicament.
 We can help you track the driver who hit you and fight for the compensation you deserve for losses related to the accident and your injuries.

 What Qualifies as a Hit-and-Run Accident?